pcaulfie/fundamentals-project/README.md

-# fundamentals-project
+# About Fundamentals-Project
+This repository contains my submission for Assessment 2019, Fundamentals of Data Analysis course.
+This assessment consists of my Exploratory Data Analysis of the well known tips dataset using the Python packages, pandas, scikitlearn, seaborn and jupyter.

+I have created a [Jupyter notebook](https://github.com/pcaulfie/fundamentals-project/blob/master/Fundamentals%20of%20Data%20Analysis.ipynb) to present my work, where I present insights into the dataset.

-## Project Plan
+## Overview of My Project
-Estimate 20 Hours
-2 commits per week +
-	20/30 commits
-	What’s a reasonable size commit
-	Fix all typos and do one commit

-1. Create Repository - 30th September - Done
-2. Description – 18th October
-a.
-Create Jupyter Notebook
+There are five distinct tasks carried out in my Jupyter notebook.

+1. Data Collection
-b.
-Short & sweet description of what is in the dataset
+* Brief give a description of what is in the dataset, * I outline the steps taken to loading the dataset and I describe what the variables look like.
+2. Data Cleaning
+* I check for missing data amd take a closer look at the dataset to see if there was anything unusual.
+3. Data Preprocessing
+* I outlines the steps taken to prepare the data for analysis.
+4. Exploratory Data Analysis (EDA)
+* I conducted two methods of EDA; descriptive statistics and data visualization.
-i.
-What are the variables about ii.
-What do the variables look like iii.
-What is the average tip, the biggest tip, the smallest tip iv.
-Is the average tip a typical tip (ie the mode?) or the average of mix of high & low tips
+* Descriptive Statistics - average tip, the biggest tip, the smallest tip.
+I discuss whether the average tip is a typical value or not.
+I investigate any interesting results, by exploring subsets of the data.
-c.
-Use Descriptive Statistics ie summary statistics & plots
-3. Regression - 5th November
+* Data Visualization - I employed a number of data visualization techniques, ranging from simple 1 dimensional plots such as histograms, 2 dimensional scatter plot up to 3 dimensional scatterplots & bubble charts to analyse univariate and multivariate relationships
+5. Linear Regression
+* I explain what regression is and what it is used for.
-a.
-Prove that there is a relationship between the total bill and the tip size, using data analytics tech
+* I demonstrate that that there is a relationship between the total bill and the tip size using Simple Linear Regression.
-b.
-Be able to predict what tip would be given for a set spend, e.g. 1000$ -
+* I predict what tip would be given for a set spend, e.g. 1000$ -
-c.
-Explain what regression is / what it is used for ….

-4. Analyse – 29th November
-Analyse the Relationships BETWEEN THE VARIABLEs
-a.
-E.g Analyse relationship between pairs/triples of variables
-i.
-Be careful that while some relationships appear to have relationship ie when one goes up the other goes down etc, in fact this may not be
-b.
-Or select a subset and analyse those
-c.
-Looking for insights
-i.
-Pick out something interesting & show Ian that

-Summary
-1. Put introduction at start, conclusion at end and join them together in the middle.

-# About ProgDA-Assignment
-This repository contains my submission for Assignment 2019 for Programming for Data Analysis course.
-The assignment concerns the numpy.random package in Python 3.
-I have created a [Jupyter notebook](https://github.com/pcaulfie/fundamentals-project/blob/master/Fundamentals%20of%20Data%20Analysis.ipynb) explaining the use of the package, including detailed explanations of six of the distributions provided for in the package.

-## Problem statement
-There are four distinct tasks carried out in my Jupyter notebook.
-1. Explain the overall purpose of the package.
-2. Explain the use of the “Simple random data” and  “Permutations” functions.
-4. Explain the use and purpose of at least five “Distributions” functions.
-5. Explain the use of seeds in generating pseudo-random numbers.
+6. Conclusions

 ## Installation